material-components/material-components-web/packages/mdc-drawer/README.md

 Class | Description
 --- | ---
 `mdc-drawer` |  Mandatory.
-`mdc-drawer--animating-close` | Applies the transition to the dismissible drawer while it is animating from the open to the closed position.
+`mdc-drawer--closing` | Applies the transition to the dismissible drawer while it is animating from the open to the closed position.
-`mdc-drawer--animating-open` | Applies the transition to the dismissible drawer while it is animating from the closed to the open position.
+`mdc-drawer--opening` | Applies the transition to the dismissible drawer while it is animating from the closed to the open position.
-`mdc-drawer__app-content` | Used for dismissible drawer variant sibling element that should animate open/closed with it.
-`mdc-drawer__app-content--animating-open` | Applies the transition to the app content element while it is animating to the open position.
+`mdc-drawer__app-content` | Used for dismissible drawer variant sibling element that should animate open/closed with it. while it is animating to the closed position.
-`mdc-drawer__app-content--animating-close` | Applies the transition to the app content element while it is animating to the closed position.
 `mdc-drawer--dismissible` | Dismissible drawer variant class.
 `mdc-drawer__header` | Non-scrollable element that exists on the top of the drawer.
 `mdc-drawer--open` | If present indicates that dismissible drawer is in the open position.
-`mdc-drawer__scrollable` | Scrollable content area of the drawer.
+`mdc-drawer__content` | Scrollable content area of the drawer.
 `mdc-drawer__subtitle` | Subtitle text element of the drawer.
 `mdc-drawer__title` | Title text element of the drawer.